smkim0508/PeerPear/src/README.md

 ### Dependencies for Heroku

 Heroku uses a manually-exported `requirements.txt` file at root to manage dependencies.
-Whenever you add a new dependency to poetry, please update the `requirements.txt` file by executing `poetry export -f requirements.txt --without-hashes -o ../requirements.txt` in the project root.
+Whenever you add a new dependency to poetry, please update the `requirements.txt` file by executing `poetry export -f requirements.txt --without-hashes -o ../requirements.txt` in the project `/src` directory.